 No surface rehabilitation activities were undertaken on CML7 during the reporting period as the drill pads were still operational, although drill holes have been capped.

-In the next reporting period, surface exploration will target the Western Mineralisation, Main Lode, including Thompsons and beyond the Blackwoods ore deposits.
+In the next reporting period, surface exploration will target the Western Mineralisation, Main Lode, including Thompsons, Blackwoods and other northern ore deposits.

 4.1.2 Underground exploration